agmsb/cloudrun-gke-button/README.md

 Setup:

-There is a little bit of legwork to get Cloud Run going on GKE, so I've packaged the setup into a neat little button below (and one little script - but it sounds way less cool to say button AND a script).
+There is a little legwork to get Cloud Run going on GKE, so I've packaged the setup into a neat little button below (and one little script - but it sounds way less cool to say button AND a script).

 [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/open?cloudshell_git_repo=https://github.com/agmsb/cloudrun-gke-button.git&cloudshell_git_branch=master&cloudshell_tutorial=tutorial.md)

 Once you click the button, this repository will be cloned into your Google Cloud Shell environment.

+## Considerations

+This Cloud Run on GKE cluster will allow for  outbound access by whitelisting the Pod IP and Service IP ranges.
+Typically, you might evaluate an Istio [ServiceEntry](https://istio.io/docs/reference/config/networking/v1alpha3/service-entry/) for more granular control to expose external APIs or endpoints.
+There is work on this documented [here](https://github.com/knative/serving/issues/2213).

 ## Cleanup